dowjones/hammer/docs/pages/playbook12_rds_unencryption.md

 ## Introduction

-This playbook describes how to configure Dow Jones Hammer to identify Unencrypted RDS instances.
+This playbook describes how to configure Dow Jones Hammer to detect RDS instances that are not encrypted at rest.

 ## 1. Issue Identification

-Dow Jones Hammer investigates RDS instances properties whether encrypted status is enabled or not
+Dow Jones Hammer identifies those RDS instances for which ```StorageEncrypted``` parameter value is ```false```.

 When Dow Jones Hammer detects an issue, it writes the issue to the designated DynamoDB table.